At McCarthy Durie Lawyers, our experienced family lawyers can assist you with resolving the parenting arrangements for children after separation.

 - Parental Responsibility

 Under the Act, both parents have what is known as “Equal Shared Parental Responsibility” (“ESPR”).
-There are exceptions as to when ESPR will apply such as cases involving domestic violence and child abuse.
+There are exceptions as to when ESPR will apply, such as in cases involving domestic violence and child abuse.

 - Live with and Spend time with